Introduction

 |---|---|---|

-| Retries | Higher success rate | Increased latency |
+| Retries | Higher success rate during temporary failures | Can increase latency and load if retry rules are too aggressive |

-| Timeouts | Prevents blocking | Possible early failures |
+| Timeouts | Prevents slow dependencies from blocking the whole system | Can fail early if timeout limits are too strict |

 Real-World Impact